 The slanted roof walls provide a “homey” cozy feeling.
 With a pretty low construction cost of $11,500, this is a really nice option for people on a budget.
 With more tiny homes-friendly communities sprouting in many areas, (for example, Austin, TX) this house can be a lot of fun to build and live in.

 Did you notice the sleeping loft, by any chance?
 It means that the downstairs space is more usable for daytime activities.
 Don’t forget about the small but functional porch as well.
-“Alexis” like other small house plans under 1000 sq. ft. with a loft are well worth their price.
+“Alexis” like other small house plans under 1000 sq. ft. with a loft is well worth their price.
 This is why this plan sells much better than some larger ones.

 1st Floor:480 sq. ft